 Grunewald said the WWTP was slated to take in approximately 90,000 to 100,000 gallons.
 “So far we’ve received about 25,000 gallons, but I expect more trucks to be coming in today,” he said early last week.

 When asked what the Village of Boyd charges for accepting the extra refuse, Tom stated, “We charge $31.28 per 1000 gallons.”

 The process used to rid the waste is actually quite interesting.
-First, at the receiving station, the refuse is ran through the “muffin monster,” which is a screening process that removes foreign objects from the bio-degradables.
-The waste is then pumped into a large 400,000 gallon holding tank, where it is simply stored for about a week.
+First, at the receiving station, the refuse is run through the “Muffin Monster,” which is a screening process that removes foreign objects from the biodegradables.
+The waste is then pumped into a large 400,000-gallon holding tank, where it is simply stored for about a week.
 Chemical levels are constantly checked, and an aerator is run to distribute air inside the tank to help bacteria grow, which in turn helps break down the solid waste.
-Finally it is pumped over to the Sewer Treatment Plant where it is mixed and settled until the solids are separated from the liquids.
+Finally, it is pumped over to the sewer treatment plant where it is mixed and settled until the solids are separated from the liquids.
 From there it is sent to the “seepage cells” (fields of rock) where it is evaporated and dissolved into the earth.